-It’s essential to make sure your merchandising standards are up to date to communicate your brand message and make sure your team has the tools they need to make sales.
+It’s essential to ensure your merchandising standards are up to date to communicate your brand message and ensure your team has the tools they need to make sales.
 Also, it’s essential to document these standards so your employees can ensure compliance even when you’re not physically present.

 Visual Merchandising Guidelines

 Having a set of guidelines for your visual merchandising will establish consistency in your store, even as displays, products, and signage may change.
 If you’re not sure where to start when it comes to documenting your retail merchandising standards, here are a few questions to consider:

 - What is the purpose of the display?
 Can the shopper discern the intention at first glance?

 - Do displays have proper signage to identify the products and their uses?

 - Are promotions called out on appropriate displays in visible locations?